-Jared worked for President Barack Obama on both of his presidential campaigns and served in The White House during the Obama Administration.
+Jared worked for President Barack Obama on both of his presidential campaigns, helped lead Out For Biden LGBTQ+ outreach on President Biden's 2020 campaign, and served in The White House during the Obama Administration.
 He founded a nationally recognized nonprofit organization, Civic Legal Corps, which was personally endorsed by Warren Buffett's son, Peter; U.S. Supreme Court Justice Sandra Day O'Connor; and Harvard Law School Dean Martha Minow.
 Jared has raised hundreds of thousands of dollars to support various social causes and campaigns, and he appeared in Hillary Clinton's historic presidential campaign commercials ("Getting Started," "Equal").
 Jared has been profiled by dozens of media outlets around the world, including The New York Times, The Chicago Tribune, BBC News, The Guardian, The Times of London, TIME, MSNBC, CBS, NBC, and ABC News.

 Jared co-produced and was a featured speaker at the launch of Storytellers United, a salon series inspiring inclusivity and sensitivity in entertainment, and he founded We Won't Go Back, a civic engagement platform featured in The Advocate, Out Magazine, and Mic.
 With his husband, Nate, Jared is the co-author of "So, You Want To Get (Gay) Married: Stuff You Need To Know Before Saying 'I Do,'" which garnered numerous mentions in national media.
 Jared has also worked to develop programs that empower at-risk youth in Southern California and provide more sustainable food choices for children and families.